Grangerland RFD

 One of the mounties who was stationed there told me he would rather be a pelican on a rock in the ocean than be there.
 I didn't really go that far but I only had six months left on my tour when the Navy put out a notice that they were looking for Hospital Corpsmen to fill jobs in the Nuclear Medicine field and the Submarine Medicine field.

-looking at the picture, it is pretty barren.
+Memory softens things but looking at the picture, it is pretty barren.
 Our claim to fame is that Bill Cosby was stationed there a few years earlier.

 I volunteered for Submarine Medicine because it was an Independent Duty job and I always enjoyed working solo.
 I received the orders but found that they had combined the two jobs and that everyone was now going to be trained for Nuclear Submarines.
 The story of my trip of a lifetime to get there can be found under “my first car” (eclectic gearhead/vehicles) on this blog.